appwrite/demos-for-functions/java/add-created-at/README.md

-# Add created Timestamp when document created
+# Add createdAt Timestamp when document created

 A sample Java Cloud Function to add `createdAt` value to the document if the rule is specified in the collection.